mittelmark/tmdoc/README.md

 On Linux, MacOS and on Windows with installed [Msys2](https://www.msys2.org/) or [Cygwin](https://www.cygwin.com/) download the latest
 [tmdoc-VERSION.bin](https://github.com/mittelmark/tmdoc/releases) binary (150-200kb in size), rename
 the bin file to _tmdoc_ and copy the file to a folder belonging to your PATH variable.
 Thereafter make the file executable and check that it is correctly installed.
-Since version 0.14.0 there is an install script which installs both tmdoc and mkdoc into ~/.local/bin.
+Since version 0.14.0 there is an install script which installs both tmdoc and mndoc into ~/.local/bin.
 You can execute it like this:

 ```bash
 /bin/bash -c "$(curl -fsSL https://github.com/mittelmark/tmdoc/releases/latest/download/install-tmdoc.sh)"